hildaskye/petal-stem/journals/Melinda_Tran.md

 ## 07/14/23

 Group looked over Cindy's endpoint because she was getting a 500 error, had Liz come in to take a look.
 Not really sure how exactly it was fixed.
 Wanted to take another look to make sure all records were showing, currently only the first record was showing.

+## 07/17/23

+I had two commits that were not pushed up, and when I tried pushing all my commits up today, the merge was blocked.
+Tried fixing this by pulling main but somehow ended up with divergent branches.
+I believe I resolved it in the vscode merge conflict resolver, which merged the branch automatically after and the merge request was resolved (however, did not need approval).

+Finished my edit species endpoint